fishstrap/fishstrap/README.md

 ### 🎨 Appearance
 - Customizable Bootstrapper Launcher
+- Element Toolbox to create Custom Launchers easily
 - Built-In App Themes
 - Allow you to use a custom font for the app text
-- Change the order of the menu items on the left side

 ### ⚙️ Extras
 - Saves the last opened settings page
-- Supports importing settings from Bloxstrap
+- Supports importing settings from Multiple Bootstrappers
 - Help Page to fix bugs quickly
-- Allow you to use built-in PC Tweaks
+- Use Built-In PC Tweaks to Optimize your pc
 - Create a Game Shortcut to join a game easily
 - A Secret page hidden within the app that will give you fun facts!